 Even longstanding traditional Independent UK Schools such as Harrow and King’s College Wimbledon are adapting to the new digital era in education; with Harrow Online now offering A Level online provision and King’s exploring the opportunities online schools can bring to students both in the UK but on a global level.
 Headteacher of Kings, Andrew Halls OBE, says he expects 300,000 children to be home-schooled by 2025 – a five-fold increase on the current (pre-COVID) level of 60,000.
 To meet this demand, clearly quality online provision will be needed.

-At Sophia, our move to launch Sophia High School was a natural progression from the supplementary education we provided through private tuition, both in person and online and the offering of virtual school small group sessions following the U.K. National Curriculum and SophiaX camps and courses offering during lockdown.
+At Sophia, our move to launch Sophia High online schooling was a natural progression from the supplementary education we provided through private tuition, both in person and online and the offering of virtual school small group sessions following the U.K. National Curriculum and SophiaX camps and courses offering during lockdown.

 As an organisation we knew we had a highly capable and passionate team of teachers who were skilled in the delivery of online learning for students in small group settings, with a maximum of 6 students for every teacher in line with the EFF (Education Endowment Funds) recent research into the topic.